cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 --- abstract

 This document describes a scheme for hybrid public-key encryption (HPKE).
-This scheme provides a variant of public key encryption of arbitrary-sized plaintexts for a recipient public key.
+This scheme provides a variant of public-key encryption of arbitrary-sized plaintexts for a recipient public key.
 It also includes three authenticated variants, including one which authenticates possession of a pre-shared key, and two optional ones which authenticate possession of a KEM private key.